knative/docs/blog/docs/articles/knative-meets-apache-camel.md

 $ helm install my-camel-k camel-k/camel-k
 ```

-Beside Camel K we also need to have Knative Eventing installed, as discussed [here](https://knative.dev/docs/install/yaml-install/eventing/install-eventing-with-yaml/){:target="_blank"}.
+Besides Camel K we also need to have Knative Eventing installed, as described in the [documentation](https://knative.dev/docs/install/yaml-install/eventing/install-eventing-with-yaml/){:target="_blank"}.

 ## Creating a Knative Broker instance